ehwuts/megido-abyss/README.md

 # Megido Scripts

-Scripts for Megido: Abyss, the dark souls of dark souls of minecraft.
-[Server accepts 1.12.2 - 1.19](minecraft://play.megido.xyz)
+Data scripts for Megido: Abyss, the dark souls of dark souls of minecraft.

+Megido Abyss is playable at play.megido.xyz, and accepts clients versions 1.12.2 - 1.19 through the power of viaversion.

 ## License